-Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
-Clean awning hardware (as needed) with a mild surface
+Do not use strong chemicals or abrasives to clean parts, as their protective sur-

 Before retracting the awning, make sure there is not pooled water or debris on the awning.
 When preparing to travel, make sure the awning is completely retracted and secured.
 Turn off any light strips (if applicable).
 Make sure all power sources to the awning have been disabled.
 Test the awning prior to leaving to make sure it does not extend.